-- 3. How far do transposition processes (from EU-level to national level policies) affect the level of vertical policy coherence of the national-level policy framework that is the basis for implementation, and the actual achievement of EGD goals and targets?
-(Task 2.3) - 4.
-How far do/can planning processes in the context of the WFD, MSFD, MSPD, (and other) affect coherent and effective policy implementation towards multiple EGD goals and targets?
+- 4. How well aligned are the strategic plans according to transposed versions of the WFD, MSFD and MSPD, and how do they influence selected sectors in contributing to achieve EGD goals and targets?
 (Task 3.2) - 5.
 How far do/can mainstreaming processes of environmental/biodiversity related aspects into sectoral decision-making affect coherent and effective policy implementation towards multiple EGD goals and targets?
 (Task 3.3) - 6.
 In how far do regional seas commissions/policies affect policy coherence within the North Sea, Baltic Sea and Mediterranean Sea policy landscapes?
 (Task 3.2/3.3)

-3.3.Phase B: Data collection
+3.3 Phase B: Data collection